 Faculty members in CLPS contribute individually and collectively to the professional life of the University by offering students learning experiences and advising of the highest quality, by carrying out rigorous scientific research, and by promoting the success of scholarly research in improving society.

-Our graduate programs in Psychology, Cognitive Science, and Linguistics are organized into broad areas of research: Perception, Cognition, Cognitive Neuroscience, Behavioral Neuroscience, Social Psychology, Psycholinguistics, and Theoretical Linguistics.
+Our graduate programs in Psychology and Cognitive Science are organized into broad areas of research: Perception, Cognition, Cognitive Neuroscience, Behavioral Neuroscience, and Social Psychology.
 Through seminars, scholarly projects, research, teaching experience, career development programs, and faculty mentoring, our graduate students develop the skills, expertise, and perspectives to excel in teaching and research.

 Announcement regarding Linguistics: As of Fall 2023, Brown Linguistics is an independent program separate from the CLPS department.
 Information on the Linguistics Program, its faculty, research, concentrations, and course offerings can be found on the program's website.